nagasella/esa/README.md

 esa::vector<entity, 100> ids = table.query<100>(&find_entities_on_right_side);
 ```

 The query returns an `esa::vector` of entity IDs. `esa::vector` is similar to `std::vector`, with some features missing and maximum capacity defined at compile time.
 The maximum capacity you define for the vector of the vector should be enough to fit all the entities that are _expected_ to be found by the query: since this is not necessarily known at compile time, you should be careful about this.

 This type of query is very practical as all it requires is to define a function; however it can be inefficient, since the function is applied to all the entities in the table indiscriminately.
-In order to get the best performance you will usually want to use [cached queries](#3-cached-queries) instead.
+In order to get the best performance you will usually want to use [cached queries](#2-cached-queries) instead.

-### 2. Dynamic queries based on a function

-Queries based on functions can be dynamic if the function takes also a parameter (of any type), which is used for filtering.
-In this case the filtering condition can change in time based on the parameter (for example, instead of filtering based on a constant `x` position we can filter based on a changing `x` position).
+Queries based on functions can be dynamic if the function takes also a third parameter (reference, of any type), which is used for filtering.
+In this case the filtering condition can change in time based on the parameter.
 You can check out the example `colored-squares` to see a practical example of this type of query.

-### 3. Cached queries
+### 2. Cached queries

-Cached queries are queries that are defined as classes.
+Cached queries are queries that are defined as classes, and offer better performance because they filter the entities they will work on as they are added to the table.
 Their definition is similar to the definition of [entity updaters](#entitiy-updaters), but they need to inherit from `esa::cached_query<Entities>`.
 The parameter `Entities` represents the _expected maximum_ number of entities the query will retrieve: it does _not_ have to match the `Entities` parameter of the entity table.
 Actually, if it is smaller you will save some memory.

-Compared to entity udpaters, we do not override an `update` function, but a `where` function (the naming is taken from classical SQL databases): this is a `bool` function that will filter based on each entity's components data, and must return `true` if the query condition is satisfied, otherwise `false`.
+Compared to entity udpaters, we do not override an `update` function, but a `where` function (the naming is taken from classical SQL databases): this is a `bool` function that will filter based on each entity's components data, and must return `true` to signal that the query condition is satisfied, otherwise `false`.
 A unique tag must be defined for each cached query, pretty much like for updaters (it is passed to the constructor of the base class).

 Let's implement the same query that we implemented before as a cached query: